EXPRESSCLUSTER/Log-Analysis/Azure_Monitor_Agent.md

 ![New Alert Query in Logs](images/Alerted%20Error%20in%20Log.png)

 ## Addendum
 Workbooks are also a good resource to use to view log data in a clean interface.
-Logged events can easily be redirected to workbooks with queries to organize the data.
+Multiple logged events (from different tables, if desired) can easily be redirected to workbooks, with queries to organize the data.
 ### Create a Workbook for ECX Log Data
 1. Search for **Monitor** in the Azure portal to access the **Monitor** menu.
 2. Click on **Workbooks** in the left blade.